Fiorinal with Codeine

 What is Fiorinal with Codeine?

 Aspirin is a salicylate (sa-LIS-il-ate).
 It works by reducing substances in the body that cause pain, fever, and inflammation.
 Butalbital is a barbiturate.
 It relaxes muscle contractions involved in a tension headache.
 Caffeine is a central nervous system stimulant.
 It relaxes muscle contractions in blood vessels to improve blood flow.
-Codeine is an opioid pain medication.
-An opioid is sometimes called a narcotic.
+Codeine is an opioid pain medication (sometimes called a narcotic).

 Fiorinal with Codeine is a combination medicine used to treat tension headaches.
 This medicine is not for treating headaches that come and go.